nuitrcs/r-online-2020/README.md

 **Morning Zoom Session**: 60-90 minutes live session teaching new skills at 10am each day.
 These sessions will mostly be demonstration.
 They may include a few exercises, but you will NOT need to watch the video and code in R at the same time.
 Questions always welcome via the chat; no need to share your video for this session.

 **Mid-day Work Session**: Each day has online materials for you to work through on your own.
 The materials include explanations of new concepts as well as exercises.
-As questions arise, ask them on the Canvas discussion board - we'll actively monitor it during the day,  Or bring your questions to the afternoon office hours.
+Start with the **Start here** materials; check out the other resources if you need more information or want more practice.
+Then do the exercises.
+As questions arise, ask them on the Canvas discussion board - we'll actively monitor it during the day.
+Or bring your questions to the afternoon office hours.

 **Afternoon Zoom Session**: 60-90 minutes live session at 3pm daily reviewing material, with the opportunity to ask questions.
 Think of this session as group office hours.
 We'll have a quiz to review key concepts, but otherwise, the content will be driven by your questions and the quiz results.
 Share your video if you can, since this session will be more interactive.